TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Conceptual Design.md

 ## Comparative Analysis of Potential Solutions

 Automated chessboards have emerged as innovative tools for enhancing gameplay, integrating automation and dynamic AI opponents.
-Current solutions range from DIY implementations to industrial-grade smart boards, each offering unique advantages and drawbacks.
+Current solutions range from DIY implementations to commercially-available smart boards, each offering unique advantages and drawbacks.
 Below, we analyze multiple existing solutions to determine their suitability for addressing the challenges of affordability, automated capabilities, and accessibility.

 **DIY Solutions**